Theory of functional connections: With spectral methods

-Difference with Lagrange multipliers technique
+With Lagrange multipliers technique

 The Lagrange multipliers method is a widely used approach for imposing constraints in an optimization problem.
 This technique introduces additional variables, known as multipliers, which must be computed to enforce the constraints.
 While the computation of these multipliers is straightforward in some cases, it can be challenging or even practically infeasible in others, thereby adding significant complexity to the problem.
 In contrast, TFC doesn't add new variables and enables the derivation of constrained functionals without encountering insurmountable difficulties.
 However, it is important to note that the Lagrange multiplier method has the advantage of handling inequality constraints, a capability that TFC currently lacks.

 A notable limitation of both approaches is their propensity to produce solutions that correspond to local optima rather than guaranteed global optima, particularly in the context of non-convex problems.
 Consequently, supplementary verification procedures or alternative methods may be required to assess and confirm the quality and global validity of the obtained solution.
 In summary, while TFC does not entirely replace the Lagrange multipliers method, it serves as a powerful alternative in cases where the computation of multipliers becomes excessively complex or infeasible, provided the constraints are limited to equalities.